-Our 2014 GHG baseline was 373.7.
-Our intermediary 2016 GHG score was 360.64.
+Our 2014 GHG baseline was 373.40.
+Our intermediary 2017 GHG score was 349.32.
 We have already started showing a reduction in GHG emissions.
-Our plan will be in phases, in FY16, we started to meet the requirements of EO 13693 by acquiring all low GHG vehicles to the maximum extent possible.
+Our plan will be in phases: In FY16, we started to meet the requirements of EO 13693 by acquiring all low GHG vehicles to the maximum extent possible.
 We have strategically placed all newly acquired vehicles in areas with supporting fuel type infrastructures.
 All vehicles located within 5 miles or 15 minutes of an E85 fueling station will receive an E85 capable flex fuel vehicle.
 Vehicles outside of an E85 radius will receive a low GHG dedicated gasoline vehicle.
 The HQ Fleet Manager monitors all vehicle acquisitions and will not approve any non-compliant, non-Low GHG vehicle without strong justification supporting a functional need exception.
-This process will continue until all vehicles are in locations with supporting fuel infrastructures as identified by the Department of Energy Alternative fuel locator.
+We practiced this strategy in FY17 and will continue this process until all vehicles are in locations with supporting fuel infrastructures as identified by the Department of Energy Alternative fuel locator.

 Our plan to meet the requirements of 20 percent ZEVs started in FY14 when we participated in the GSA Electric Vehicle Pilot Program and received two Electric Vehicles (EV's).
 In February of FY16, we procured an additional two Plug-in Hybrid Vehicles (PHEV's).
-In FY17, we are procuring another six PHEV's.
+In FY17, we procured six PHEV's and will procure another six PHEV's in FY18.
 As a part of our VAM survey, we intentionally added new questions pertaining to how the vehicles are being used.
-This data will help us identify vehicles not used to perform investigative work while simultaneously identifying potential locations for PHEV's or EV's.
+This data will help us identify vehicles not used to perform investigative work, while simultaneously identifying potential locations for PHEV's or EV's.
 All subcomponents within the agency have been informed to identify potential places for ZEVs and to budget for appropriate funding.
 SSA's fleet budget is not centralized.
 Each component has and controls their own budget.
 Office of Media and Logistics Management (OMLM) has informed the other components of the new requirements and advised them to budget accordingly.

 OMLM can produce documentation for the vehicles that OMLM utilizes and maintains at HQ.